-This feature is available only to Diamond users.
+This feature is available only to Platinum users.
 You can upgrade your membership to get immediate access by clicking here.
 To display price cones, choose this menu item, which toggles between “Show” and “Hide”, depending upon the state of the price cone.

 When you choose to show price cones, all of the charts for which we have volatility data will be augmented with a price cone at its terminus illustrating, based on implied volatility, the prospective price range (based on one degree of standard deviation) over the next 30 days.
 Here, for instance, is the SPY:

 As with drawn objects in SlopeCharts, you can point to the price cone to get very specific data about what it is expressing: